Gateway Sports and Entertainment Complex: Facilities

 Progressive Field was completed first, opening on April 4, 1994, as Jacobs Field.
-It cost approximately $175 million to build, of which $91 million, or 52%, came from Indians owner Richard Jacobs.
+It cost approximately $175 million to build, of which $91 million, or 52%, came from Indians owner Richard E. Jacobs.
 The remaining $84 million, or 48%, was from a 15-year sin tax.
 It was designed by HOK Sport (now known as Populous), a division of Hellmuth, Obata and Kassabaum.
 HOK designed it as a retro-modern ballpark, similar to their just-completed Oriole Park at Camden Yards in Baltimore, with asymmetrical fences of varying heights, a smaller upper deck, and stepped tiers.
 The ballpark was situated in a way that would showcase Cleveland's downtown skyline.

-Rocket Mortgage FieldHouse, originally named Gund Arena and later known as Quicken Loans Arena, has dimensions of 480 ft long by 440 ft wide by 140 ft high (750000 sqft).
+Rocket Arena, originally named Gund Arena and later known as Quicken Loans Arena and Rocket Mortgage FieldHouse, has dimensions of 480 ft long by 440 ft wide by 140 ft high (750000 sqft).
 It was designed by Ellerbe Becket Sports & Venue and Robert P. Madison International Inc., a local architectural firm.
 Similar to the ballpark's downtown views, the arena has a 108 ft by 48 ft bay window that faces southeast and shows off the city's industrial Flats.
 The construction and engineering were completed by an integrated team from Ellerbe Becket.
 The underground service area can accommodate 26 tour buses.
 It was built for approximately $152 million and opened on October 17, 1994.

-Gateway Plaza is multifunctional open space situated between Rocket Mortgage FieldHouse to the north, Ontario Street to the west, Gateway East parking garage to the west, and Progressive Field to the south.
+Gateway Plaza is multifunctional open space situated between Rocket Arena to the north, Ontario Street to the west, Gateway East parking garage to the west, and Progressive Field to the south.
 However, it is technically bordered by Bolivar Road, Ontario Street, East 6th Street, and Larry Doby Way.
 It is primarily concrete roadway, but it does features decorative industrial art pieces and limited green space.
 On game days, it frequently hosts on-location radio and television broadcasts, along with satellite trucks for TV broadcast uplinks, as well as other game-related events.
 Some events for the 1997 MLB All-Star Game Fan Fest were held in Gateway Plaza.